josrodand/mlproject/README.md

 We create logging code that allows the code to make log files in a directory

 We can test logging code with python logger.py.
-It will create logs directory, with a folder with the date and file
+It will create logs directory, with a folder with the date and file.

+## Start project

+first download data from github and put un folder notebook/data

+Create notebooks: eda and model training.

+## Create process modules

+- Metric code, model selection, etc in utils
+- Training code in model_trainer

+We will see

+## Data ingestion implementation

+Creamos clase DataIngestionconfig con los paths.
+Usamos dataclass para crear clases solo con atributos.
+Para meter metodos mejor hacerlo normal